veracrypt/VeraCrypt/README.md

 Copyright Information
 ---------------------

 This software as a whole:
 Copyright (c) 2013-2016 IDRIX.
 All rights reserved.

 Portions of this software:
 Copyright (c) 2013-2016 IDRIX.
 All rights reserved.
 Copyright (c) 2003-2012 TrueCrypt Developers Association.
 All rights reserved.
 Copyright (c) 1998-2000 Paul Le Roux.
 All rights reserved.
 Copyright (c) 1998-2008 Brian Gladman, Worcester, UK.
 All rights reserved.
 Copyright (c) 1995-2013 Jean-loup Gailly and Mark Adler.
-Copyright (c) 2016 Disk Cryptography Services for EFI (DCS), Alex Kolotnikov
-Copyright (c) Dieter Baron and Thomas Klausner.
+Copyright (c) 2016 Disk Cryptography Services for EFI (DCS), Alex Kolotnikov Copyright (c) Dieter Baron and Thomas Klausner.
 Copyright (c) 2013, Alexey Degtyarev.
+All rights reserved.
+Copyright (c) 1999-2013,2014,2015,2016 Jack Lloyd.
 All rights reserved.

 For more information, please see the legal notices attached to parts of the source code.